Mount Hua — Precipitous Root of Chinese Culture

 Mount Hua is considered as the most precipitous mountain in China, and the root (originate area) of Chinese culture.

-It was firstly documented in the mysterious book the Classic of Mountains and Seas, as a steepness and magnificent mountain.
+It was first documented in the mysterious book the Classic of Mountains and Seas, as steepness and magnificent mountain.

 The whole shape of the Mount Hua looks like a lotus, and the name was given based on its shape.

 Since it was too dangerous and precipitous to climb this mountain, in the ancient history of China, many sacrifice ceremonies were held at the foot of Mount Hua.

 However, a magnificent mountain that very few people could climb to the top was believed as a wonderful place for many celestial beings to visit or live.